This photo of a 34 year-old John Lennon donning a New York City sleeveless shirt on a rooftop in New York has become one of his most iconic photos.

 “I had given him that New York City shirt about a year earlier.
 And I used to wear them all the time.
 I was very proud of being from New York.
 And we were up on a rooftop taking pictures of his apartment.
 He had a penthouse apartment at the time.
 And we were taking pictures for his album cover (Walls & Bridges).
 And then he suggested we take some more pictures so we have a lot of publicity photos available.
 And I remembered I had given him that shirt.
 And I said, ‘Do you still have it?
 Because here’s the whole skyline of New York all around us.’
 And he knew right where it was, went and got it and put it on.
 And he just was comfortable being a New Yorker.
 And I suggested it because I knew he was really happy in New York and he really kind of described New York as the center of the world and said ‘If I was living in the time of Rome, I would go to Rome.
 But I’m living in the time now, so I’ll be in New York.’

-The photos Lennon wearing the New York City shirt would of course gain even meaning and notoriety upon his murder in 1980 in New York.
+The photos of Lennon wearing the New York City shirt would of course gain even more meaning and notoriety after his murder in 1980 in New York.